AtoraSuunva/booru/readme.md

 ### A node package for searching various boorus (with promises!)

 **What is this fork about?**
-This fork was made to make booru use Snekfetch instead of Request and use Standard for linting.
+This fork was made to make booru use Snekfetch instead of Request and use Standard for linting. and maybe some other stuff.
-Other than that, `booruError` was also renamed to `BooruError` since apparently the previous naming wasn't liked by Standard.

 **Why Snekfetch?**
 Mainly because this fork was intended for Lightbringer, a Discord self-bot written with discord.js, which uses Snekfetch for all kind of HTTP requests.
 So instead of unnecessarily adding more dependency (which is Request), I forked booru to make it use Snekfetch instead.